Fixed-Parameter Extrapolation and Aperiodic Order: Introduction

+For fixed $\lambda$, we defined $\x \eqdf \xl$ as a two-place operation on $\complexes$.
+We call $a\x b$ the \emph{$\lambda$-extrapolant} of $a$ and $b$, and we say that $a\x b$ is obtained from $a$ and $b$ by \emph{$\lambda$-extrapolation}.
+Then the first property in Definition~\ref{def:lambda-convex} just says that $S$ is closed under $\lambda$-extrapolation.
+Of course, if $0\le\lambda\le 1$, then this might more appropriately be called $\lambda$-interpolation, but as we will see, the case where $\lambda \notin \clcl{0,1}$ is much more interesting.
+When we are not explicit about $\lambda$, we refer to the operation $\xl$ as \emph{fixed-parameter extrapolation} or \emph{fixed-parameter affine combination}.

+We may drop the subscript and just say $a\x b$ if the value of $\lambda$ is clear from the context.
+We may also drop parentheses in an expression involving $\x$ or $\xl$, assuming that this operator binds more tightly than $+$ or $-$ but less tightly than multiplication or division.

-By the definition of convexity, a set $S\subseteq\complexes$ is convex if and only if $S$ is $\lambda$-convex for all $\lambda \in \opop{0,1}$.
+By the definition of convexity, a set $S\subseteq\complexes$ is convex if and only if, for all $\lambda \in \opop{0,1}$, $S$ is $\lambda$-convex.
 Definition~\ref{def:lambda-convex} above is in part motivated by the following additional observation (Proposition~\ref{prop:convex-iff-lambda-closed}, below): If $S$ is a \emph{closed} set, then for \emph{any fixed} $\lambda\in\opop{0,1}$, we have that $S$ is convex if and only if $S$ is $\lambda$-convex.
-For this reason, we concentrate on the notion of $\lambda$-clonvexity, with the weaker notion of $\lambda$-convexity playing an ancillary role.
-We are generally interested in $\lambda$-clonvexity for $\lambda\notin\clcl{0,1}$, and we are particularly interested in minimal nontrivial $\lambda$-clonvex sets.
+We are generally interested in $\lambda$-c[l]onvexity for $\lambda\notin\clcl{0,1}$, and we are particularly interested in minimal nontrivial $\lambda$-c[l]onvex sets.

 \begin{definition} \rm For any $\lambda\in\complexes$ and any set $S\subseteq\complexes$, \begin{enumerate} \item We define the \emph{$\lambda$-convex closure} of $S$, denoted $Q_\lambda(S)$, to be the $\subseteq$-minimum $\lambda$-convex superset of $S$.
 We let $Q_\lambda$ be shorthand for $Q_\lambda(\{0,1\})$, the $\lambda$-convex closure of $\{0,1\}$. \item We define the \emph{$\lambda$-clonvex closure} of $S$, denoted $R_\lambda(S)$, to be the $\subseteq$-minimum $\lambda$-clonvex superset of $S$.
 We let $R_\lambda$ be shorthand for $R_\lambda(\{0,1\})$, the $\lambda$-clonvex closure of $\{0,1\}$. \end{enumerate} \end{definition}